BodoBookhagen/CameraCalibration/README.md

 ### Different calibration approaches
 #### Comparing calibration methods by RMSE
 ![RMSE comparison of several calibration variables](img/best-practices-comparison.png)
-<p style="text-align: center;"><em style="color: grey; text-align:center;">Figure 1.
-To optimize the calibration process, we investigated the performance of estimating for different combinations of distortion coefficients (left), the number of images that should be included in the calibration (center-left), target type (center-right), and camera type (right).</em></p>
+<p style="text-align: center;"><em style="color: grey; text-align:center;">To optimize the calibration process, we investigated the performance of estimating for different combinations of distortion coefficients (left), the number of images that should be included in the calibration (center-left), target type (center-right), and camera type (right).</em></p>

 As can be seen in Figure 1, the following potential recommendations emerge:
 - Include between 20 and 30 images.